jupyterhub/jupyterhub/docs/source/reference/spawners.md

 ### Spawner.start

-`Spawner.start` starts a single-user server for a single user.
+`Spawner.start` should start a single-user server for a single user.
 Information about the user can be retrieved from `self.user`, an object encapsulating the user's name, authentication, and server info.